nodejs/node/doc/api/stream.md

 in some way from the input.
 Examples include [zlib][] streams or [crypto][] streams that compress, encrypt, or decrypt data.

-**Note:** There is no requirement that the output be the same size as the input, the same number of chunks, or arrive at the same time.
+*Note*: There is no requirement that the output be the same size as the input, the same number of chunks, or arrive at the same time.
 For example, a Hash stream will only ever have a single chunk of output which is provided when the input is ended.
 A `zlib` stream will produce output